JamesHBickerton/DevNotes/Notes/html.md

 <'img src="link-of-photo" alt="picture-of-dog"'> - src is an example of an attribute which can describe elements.
 Alt will allow search engines to know what the image is actually about & allows blind people to use our website!

 Also always make sure you put your images in a seperate folder on the explorer tag.
 Images will also always take as much space as they can.
 You can also add a filter to images in CSS using the filter CSS property.
+If you see a space between img's that you don't want there, you have to change it to display: block;

 <strong><'a'></strong> tags are anchor tags that source links from another page and are not self-closing tags.